Call Us

 About

-Gonzalo has worked in a variety of sectors, including the prison service, and community, residential and private settings, giving him a very good understanding of the relationship between substance misuse and mental health issues.
+Kanny has worked in a variety of sectors, including the prison service, and community, residential and private settings, giving him a very good understanding of the relationship between substance misuse and mental health issues.

-Through a wide range of one-to-one and group therapy sessions, based on evidence-based approaches such as cognitive behavioural therapy (CBT), dialectical behaviour therapy (DBT) and 12-step philosophy, Gonzalo helps people to explore and understand their issues, how this affects them in the ‘here and now’ and most importantly, learn new ways of coping that allows them to make a change and move forward with their lives and relationships.
+Through a wide range of one-to-one and group therapy sessions, based on evidence-based approaches such as cognitive behavioural therapy (CBT), dialectical behaviour therapy (DBT) and the 12-step philosophy, Kanny helps people to explore and understand their issues, how this affects them in the ‘here and now’ and most importantly, learn new ways of coping that allows them to make a change and move forward with their lives and relationships.

 Training

-Gonzalo also has a certificate in DBT for substance misuse.
+Kanny also has a certificate in DBT for substance misuse.

 Research interests